slaclab/model-composer-dsp-lib/docs/src/DspBlocks/Vector2scalar.rst

 ===================================
 Introduction
 ************
 This block converts a super sample rate (SSR=16) signal to a standard scalar signal.
+The scalar output is an average of the SSR samples on every clock.

 .. image:: ../figs/vector2scalar.PNG
      :width: 200